thericfang/Scheduler/README.md

 ## Use Instructions
-Simply compile the Java file and run it.
+Simply compile the Tester Java file and run it.
 Run with `java Tester [inputname]` for a non-detailed version.
 Run with `java Tester --verbose [inputname]` for a detailed version of every cycle.